Session Limitations¶

 ]

-• Timestamps for last_seen and created are returned as UTC.
+are returned as UTC. - The

-• The browser, operating_system and ip_address can be used to help the user identify which device is associated with the session.
+can be used to help the user identify which device is associated with the session.